open-contracting/standard-development-handbook/docs/standard/technical/build.rst

    make
    py.test

-To replicate the Github Actions workfow, you also need to [run the tests from the standard maintenance scripts](https://github.com/open-contracting/standard-maintenance-scripts#tests).
+To replicate the Github Actions workfow, you also need to `run the tests from the standard maintenance scripts <https://github.com/open-contracting/standard-maintenance-scripts#tests>`__.

 Build the documentation
 -----------------------